 Registering to vote is easy!
 You can register to vote for the first time or change your current registration information online at the Kansas Department of Revenue's website.
 You must have a valid Kansas driver's license or non-driver's identification card.
 If you do not have either of these documents, you should register to vote using the paper form, available to print from the Kansas Secretary of State's website or at any library branch, and drop it in the mail.

-You can check your voter registration status at VoteKS.org.
+You can check your voter registration status at the Secretary of State's VoterView site.
 This site will also tell you where your polling place is and offer you a sample ballot 5 weeks before the election.
 Every time your name, address or party affiliation changes, you will be required to re-register.

 The deadline to vote before any election is 21 days before the election takes place.
-To be eligible to vote in the Kansas state primary on August 4, the voter registration deadline is July 14.
-The deadline to register to be eligible to vote in the general election on November 3 is October 13.
+To be eligible to vote in the next General Election on November 7, 2023, the voter registration deadline is October 17.

 If your name has changed since the last election, you will have to re-register to be eligible to vote.
 You can do it online.
 You can also fill out a paper form, available online to print or at any library branch, and drop it in the mail.
 Make sure the name on the ID you provide when registering to vote matches your new legal name.